Parks, play areas and open spaces

-In addition, following the changes to Government guidance from the 4 July 2020 we are now in the process of reopening playgrounds, outdoor gyms and public toilets in parks.
-This is a gradual process and will happen in phases.
-In the interest of public safety and social distancing vehicular access to the following parks and playing fields will remain closed until further notice:
+In the interest of public safety and social distancing vehicular access to the following parks and playing fields remains closed until further notice:

-East Park (please note car parking and access to East Park is now available at Woodford Leisure Centre)
+- East Park (please note car parking and access to East Park is now available via the Woodford Leisure Centre car park)